SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 message.
 If `pause` is sent, agent should pause and wait for the `start`.
 There's no `stop` message because agent processes are being killed by the simulator when user wants to stop simulation.

+No `start` is being sent when agent is run by the simulator, i.e. agents should start doing its work right away.

 Those messages doesn't contain anything other than header.